garvitgoel/computational-fluid-dynamics/README.md

 # fluid-simulation
 A Computational Fluid Dynamics simulation of a multi-phase system.
-Done as part of summer project at Imperial College London
+Done as part of summer project at Imperial College London, in 2014.